Indonesian Prabowo Subianto wins the presidency with a majority in the first round - ExBulletin

 Indonesian Prabowo Subianto wins the presidency with a majority in the first round

-Jakarta (AFP) Indonesia's Prabowo Subianto was elected president of the world's third-largest democracy, the electoral commission announced Wednesday, beating two rivals who had promised to file complaints over the vote.
+JAKARTA – Indonesia's Prabowo Subianto was elected president of the world's third-largest democracy, the electoral commission announced on Wednesday, defeating two rivals who promised to file complaints against the vote.

 The fiery defense minister and his vice-presidential running mate Gibran Rakabuming Raka – eldest son of incumbent leader Joko Widodo – already declared victory last month after unofficial tallies showed they had secured a majority.